 In concert, Ms. Rigell has backed a wide variety of artists, including Celine Dion, Stevie Wonder, Yanni, and Josh Groban and has toured with Johnny Mathis.

-Among the dignitaries she has had the honor of playing for are President Jimmy Carter, Coretta Scott King, Princess Anne of England, and former Israeli Prime Minister, Benjamin Netanyahu.
+Among the dignitaries she has had the honor of playing for are President Jimmy Carter, Coretta Scott King, Princess Anne of England, and Israeli Prime Minister, Benjamin Netanyahu.

 As a teacher, Ms. Rigell was an artist affiliate with Agnes Scott College for more than twenty years and continues to maintain an active private studio.
 Her students have been members of the Atlanta Symphony Youth Orchestra, Metropolitan Youth Symphony Orchestra, Georgia Youth Symphony Orchestra, and All State Orchestra, including some who have been featured as concerto soloists.
 She has also served as a past president of the Georgia Chapter of the American Harp Society.

 The role of music in healing has long been of great interest to Ms. Rigell.
-As a certified music practitioner with the Music for Healing and Transition Program, she regularly plays at Piedmont Hospital in Atlanta and for hospice.
+As a certified music practitioner with the Music for Healing and Transition Program, she regularly plays at Emory Hospital in Atlanta and for hospice.

 Ms. Rigell studied with Alice Chalifoux at the Cleveland Institute of Music in Cleveland, Ohio and the Salzedo Harp School in Camden, Maine.